 About Our Program

 The Graduate Center is the higher-degree granting institution of the City University of New York system.
 The Center is situated in the heart of New York City, across the corner from the Empire State Building.
 The Philosophy Program at the Graduate Center grants M.A. and Ph.D. degrees.
-With 41 faculty members, it is one of the largest philosophy Ph.D. programs in the United States.
-Thirteen of these hold positions at the Graduate Center itself.
+With 46 faculty members, it is one of the largest philosophy Ph.D. programs in the United States.
+Fifteen of these hold positions at the Graduate Center itself.
 The rest also teach in CUNY’s undergraduate colleges.
-Twelve of the faculty hold the position of Distinguished Professor: Sergei Artemov, Noel Carroll, Michael Devitt, Peter Godfrey-Smith, Carol Gould, Saul Kripke, Stephen Neale, David Papineau, Rohit Parikh, Graham Priest, Jesse Prinz, and Catherine Wilson.
-For a full faculty list, see: http://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Philosophy/Faculty The size and breadth of the faculty enables it to cover all areas of philosophy, including logic, metaphysics, philosophy of mind, philosophy of language, history of philosophy (ancient, medieval, modern), philosophy of biology, ethics, social and political philosophy, aesthetics, philosophy of race and gender, contemporary European philosophy, and Eastern philosophy.
+Thirteen of the faculty hold the position of Distinguished or Presidential Professor: Sergei Artemov, Noel Carroll, Michael Devitt, Miranda Fricker, Carol Gould, Saul Kripke, Charles Mills, Stephen Neale, David Papineau, Rohit Parikh, Graham Priest, Jesse Prinz, and Catherine Wilson.
+(For a full faculty list, see here.)
+The size and breadth of the faculty enables it to cover all areas of philosophy, including logic, metaphysics, philosophy of mind, philosophy of language, history of philosophy (ancient, medieval, modern), philosophy of biology, ethics, social and political philosophy, aesthetics, philosophy of race and gender, contemporary European philosophy, and Eastern philosophy.

 The Program also supports the most active colloquium series of any philosophy program in NYC, with speakers every week that classes are in session.
 Each presentation is followed by a wine and cheese reception, which affords students the opportunity to engage with speakers, as well as professors and their fellow students.
 This weekly series adds to the sense of cohesion and camaraderie in the program.

 The GC Philosophy Program is geographically located in the heart of a major focus of world philosophy.
-With reference to philosophy, the New York Times hailed New York City as a “philosophical capital”.
-NYU and the New School are a pleasant walk down 5th avenue; Columbia and Fordham are a convenient train ride uptown; and Rutgers, Princeton, Yale, and a number of other schools are all within an easy train ride from Penn Station.
+NYU and the New School are a short walk down 5th Avenue; Columbia and Fordham are a convenient train ride uptown; and Rutgers, Princeton, Yale, and a number of other schools are all within an easy train ride from Penn Station.
 In addition, the Program is part of a consortium with most of these universities, which allows students to take courses for credit at them.